Fitch Rates WOM Finance's Senior Bond 'AA(idn)'

 'F1+(idn)'.

-This is the second tranche to be issued this year under WOM
+This is the fourth tranche to be issued this year under WOM

 Finance's debt

 programme.
-The bond issue will be up to IDR800bn in size and
+The bond issue will be up to IDR600bn in size and

 proceeds will be